 Car accidents, trucking accidents, assault, trip-and-fall, wrongful death and more.

-Dangerous and defective pharmaceuticals, medical devices, airplane parts and more.
+Dangerous and defective automobiles, airplanes, helicopters, Polaris UTVs, batteries, medical devices, pharmaceuticals and more.

 Police misconduct, police brutality, excessive force, false arrest, foster care abuse and more.

 Discrimination, sexual harassment, wrongful termination, retaliation and more.

 Protecting consumers in cases involving robo calls, automobile recalls, banking and more.

 As citizens of any state and country, we place a great deal of trust in our governing bodies to keep us safe and protect the interests of our community.
 The legal system is supposed to operate in our best interests, but the reality is there are many gaps and failings that create victims where none should be.
 We handle a variety of cases including:

 Crimes suffered at the hands of police officers can be especially violating, and can break the profound trust we place in them to uphold the law and keep us safe.
 Nobody should feel without options after being victimized at the hands of authority, especially if the experience involved force or violence.

 Personal identity is wrongfully a common source of contention, and as times change so too do the judgment of others.
 One of the most outwardly-facing facets of our identities is our genders, and although everyone should be able to exist in peace regardless of their gender – some do not allow this to be the case.
 Any person, of any gender or identity, should feel safe simply being themself.

 As a country, it feels as if we have made great strides in ethnic- and race-related conflict.
 As individuals, this progress is not fairly felt by everyone.
 Many people - too many people - suffer at the hands of others simply because of their ethnicity or race.
 Prejudice is insidious, and anyone who was harmed as the result of it deserves to feel safe and to see justice served.